 The Texas Photos

-The photographs displayed here were taken by Lee Russell (1903-), in Alpine, Texas, in 1939.
+The photographs displayed here were taken by Russell Lee (1903-), in Alpine, Texas, in 1939.
 They are part of a series of photographs made by the Farm Security Administration - Office of War Information Photograph Collection (Library of Congress) and are in the public domain.
 I have taken the liberty of re-captioning some of these from the perspective of a working bootmaker.
 The photos are more or less in procedural sequence and afford a rare insight into both historical as well as current western (cowboy) bootmaking techniques.
 The photos themselves are a bit grainy...as might be expected of pictures taken over half a century ago.
 They appear in this layout at roughly the same resolution as they are to be found at the Library of Congress Website.
 [When this page is fully loaded, clicking on the thumbnail or the caption below it will bring up a larger version of the photo.]
 (It is worth noting BTW, that if the captioning of these photos appears too small for comfort, all major internet browsers provide some way to increase the text size of viewed pages)

 First Steps